Convolutions of sets with bounded VC-dimension are uniformly continuous: Introduction

-From our point of view, the arithmetic regularity lemmas stated above are not the natural type of statement that our method leads to.
-Indeed, our definition of VC-dimension arose from its suitability in establishing continuity results for convolutions; Theorems \ref{thm:AR} and \ref{thm:ARBohrSimple} are quick corollaries.
-To state these continuity results properly, let us introduce some notation.
+We shall deduce the above arithmetic regularity lemmas from results on the continuity of convolutions, which are the natural results to which our methods lead.
+To state these results properly, let us introduce some notation.

-For a group $G$ and functions $f, g : G \to \C$, we define their convolution to be
+For a group $G$ and functions $f, g : G \to \C$, we define their (left) convolution to be